Reevzee/Vector2humio/README.md

 # Vector2humio

 Vector Collector for Docker

-This is tested instructions for deploying Vector as a docker container and shipping container applications logs , docker events and docker stats.
+This is tested instructions for deploying Vector as a docker container and shipping container applications logs , docker events and docker stats to humio endpoint.

 Run vector in docker using attacked vector.toml configuration file